carmine560/trading-peripheral/README.md

   * `-P BROKERAGE PROCESS`: set the brokerage and the process [defaults: `SBI Securities` and `HYPERSBI2`]
   * `-m`: insert Hyper SBI 2 maintenance schedules into Google Calendar
-  * `-s`: replace the watchlists on the SBI Securities website with the Hyper SBI 2 watchlists
+  * `-s`: replace watchlists on the SBI Securities website with the Hyper SBI 2 watchlists
   * `-y`: export the Hyper SBI 2 watchlists to My Portfolio on Yahoo Finance
   * `-q`: check the daily sales order quota in general margin trading for the specified Hyper SBI 2 watchlist and send a notification via Gmail if